YousefKhaled0/Jumia-task/README.md

 ## REST:

-All the above works the same but there's a prefix api in the url e.g. http://18.223.169.130/api/customers?CountryName=Cameroon&State=VALID and instead of an html page the response is JSON.
+All the above works the same but there's a prefix the word "api" in the url e.g. http://18.223.169.130/api/customers?CountryName=Cameroon&State=VALID and instead of an html page the response is JSON.

 The rest implementation supports pagination the defualt page is 1 and max of each page is 5 records.